 - Click Save before navigating to a new object type.

 Learn more about each component of a custom field below.

-Object types are the metadata or Validatar objects where custom fields can be applied.
+Object types are the metadata objects where custom fields can be applied.
 These objects are:

 Custom Fields created in Settings will automatically be applied to every data source in Validatar and its respective metadata objects.
 The custom field can then be defined on each metadata object according to the organization's business rules.

 A section is a logical grouping of custom fields.
-Each custom field must be placed in a section, and a section name cannot be duplicated.
-If there are any duplicates, you must rename the section before saving it.
+Each custom field must be placed in a group, and a group name cannot be duplicated.
+If there are any duplicates, you must rename the section before saving.

 To create a section, drag and drop the New Section field into the view from the Create a New field pane on the right.
-Some sections will hold more significant information and require more visibility than others.
-To identify those sections, select the Priority checkbox next to the section name.
+Some sections will hold more important information than others.
+To identify those sections, select the Priority checkbox.
 Priority Sections will appear on the Summary tab of each metadata object in the Explorer.

 Building a custom field starts with the field type.
 There a six types of custom fields: